 The Department of Foreign Affairs, Trade and Development provides funding for programs that address the challenges of ERWs through its Stabilization and Reconstruction Task Force (START).

 Canada is committed to ridding the world of cluster munitions.
 Unexploded bomblets from these munitions pose a threat to civilians long after the fighting has ended.
-Canada has signed the Convention on Cluster Munitions, which prohibits the use, production, stockpiling and transfer of these weapons and is in the process of ratifying it.
-Cluster munitions have never been used in CAF-led missions, and CAF is destroying the cluster munitions that remain in its stockpiles.
+The Convention on Cluster Munitions prohibits the use, production, stockpiling and transfer of these weapons.
+Canada’s implementing legislation for the Convention, An Act to Implement the Convention on Cluster Munitions, entered into force on March 16, 2015, and Canada ratified the Convention the same day.
+Cluster munitions have never been used in Canadian Armed Forces (CAF)-led missions, and CAF completed the destructions of its remaining cluster munitions stockpiles in July 2014.

 Anti-personnel landmines, scattered in close to 80 countries, are a global humanitarian problem.
 These horrific leftovers of war kill and maim innocent victims trying to use their land, travel or just play outside.
 Anti-personnel mines are a costly burden on affected countries, and to citizens who live with the fear of death or injury with every step.
 Landmines impede development and drain the medical resources of the countries they infest.